 - Lots and lots of reporting.
 Often 20+ assessments and frameworks

 - Frequency of changing regulations and standards

-- Manual data collection across corporate, supply chain, service providers
+- Manual data collection across the corporate, supply chain, and service providers

 - Lag of data availability for steering and reporting